malvern-cads/centsecure/docs/development/installation.md

 ## Using pipenv

-All of CentSecures dependencies are managed by `pipenv`, this makes a [virtual environement](https://docs.python.org/3/tutorial/venv.html) for the CencSecure allowing it to have the same dependencies and Python version installed no matter which computer is running on.
+All of CentSecures dependencies are managed by `pipenv`, this makes a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for the CentSecure allowing it to have the same dependencies and Python version installed no matter which computer is running on.

 ```bash
 curl https://pyenv.run | bash # Optionally install pyenv to install the recommended version of Python automatically